 From Wooster Street to Herald Square and beyond, classic NYC fare awaits!
 Whether you are in the mood for classic American, Mexican, French, Jamaican, or Korean, NYC street food vendors have you covered.

 The best street food vendors in New York City

-Drop your heavy bags and extra gear at one of our New York luggage storage lockers so you have both hands available to eat with!
+Drop your heavy bags and extra gear at one of our locations for luggage storage in NYC so you have both hands available to eat with!
 Why?
 Because street food in NYC is as iconic as the city itself.
 From the basic hot dog vendor to the vibrant food truck, NYC’s street food scene is thriving.
 NYC is filled with vendors, many of who have regular spots throughout the city and regular customers, all offering delicious food that will make your mouth water.
 Check out these fantastic vendors next time you are hungry.

 Makina Ethiopian Food